Revolutionary-Technology-Company/Petition-for-Strategic-Partnership-in-Seattle-Data-Center-Infrastructure/Policy-Proposal.md

 -   **Grid Modernization:** We must build all year.
 This includes upgrading substations, replacing high-voltage transmission lines, and integrating local hydroelectric power directly into commercial zoning sectors.

 -   **Concurrent Engineering:** By utilizing the moratorium to build the physical grid, we ensure that on Day 366, Seattle is pre-equipped to handle the 369-megawatt load safely and sustainably.
-We can transition from rejecting technological expansion to hosting it securely without threatening the residential power supply.
+We can transition from rejecting technological expansion to hosting it securely without threatening the municipal power supply.

 #### **Conclusion**